 \section{Background: sequential sketches}

-A sketch is an approximate summary of a collection of elements $\Collection{a_1,a_2,\dots,a_n}$, which are processed in some order, given as a stream $A=a_1,a_2,\dots,a_n$.
-The desired summary is agnostic to the processing order, although the underlying data structures may differ due to the order.
+A sketch $S$ summarises a collection of elements $\Collection{a_1,a_2,\dots,a_n}$, processed in some order given as a stream $A=a_1,a_2,\dots,a_n$.
+The desired summary is agnostic to the processing order, but the underlying data structures may differ due to the order.
+Its API is:

-A sketch $S$ supports four API methods -- \begin{description} \item[$S$.init()] initialises $S$ to summarise the empty stream; \item[$S$.update($a$)] processes stream element $a$; \item[$S$.query($arg$)] returns the function estimated by the sketch over the stream processed thus far, e.g., the number of unique elements; takes an optional argument, e.g., the requested quantile. \item[$S$.merge($S'$)] merges sketches $S$ and $S'$ into $S$; i.e., if $S$ initially summarised stream $A$ and $S'$ summarised $A'$, then after this call, $S$ summarises the concatenation of the two, $A||A'$. \end{description}
+\begin{description} \item[$S$.init()] initialises $S$ to summarise the empty stream; \item[$S$.update($a$)] processes stream element $a$; \item[$S$.query($arg$)] returns the function estimated by the sketch over the stream processed thus far, e.g., the number of unique elements; takes an optional argument, e.g., the requested quantile. \item[$S$.merge($S'$)] merges sketches $S$ and $S'$ into $S$; i.e., if $S$ initially summarised stream $A$ and $S'$ summarised $A'$, then after this call, $S$ summarises the concatenation of the two, $A||A'$. \end{description}

 \paragraph{Example: $\Theta$ sketch}

 Our running example is a $\Theta$ sketch based on the \emph{K Minimum Values (KMV)} algorithm~\cite{KMV} given in Algorithm~\ref{alg:composable-theta} (ignore the last three functions for now).
 It maintains a \emph{sampleSet} and a parameter $\Theta$ that determines which elements are added to the sample set.
 It uses a random hash function $h$ whose outputs are uniformly distributed in the range $[0,1]$, and $\Theta$ is always in the same range.
 An incoming stream element is first hashed, and then the hash is compared to $\Theta$.
 In case it is smaller, the value is added to \emph{sampleSet}.
 Otherwise, it is ignored.